miguelandy875/zero_day/README.md

 ----------------------------------------

-with this project a student shall be able to develop in an isolated and stable environment on a virtual machine, rather than working on a physical machine. the followi ng are tools to be used in this project:
+with this project a student shall be able to develop in an isolated and stable environment on a virtual machine, rather than working on a physical machine. the following are tools to be used in this project:

 - virtualbox